Model Reduction for Switched Linear Systems via Generalized Lyapunov Equations: About numerics for large-scale GLEs

 \subsection{Error certification}

-An efficient implementation of \Cref{alg:statIterGLE} involves solving the following numerical issues: \begin{enumerate} \item At each iteration, the Lyapunov equation requires an efficient solver. \item An opportune stopping criterion is required for the stationary iterations. \end{enumerate} In the following subsections, we describe how to address these points with a specific focus on the large-scale setting involving sparse matrices.
+An efficient implementation of \Cref{alg:statIterGLE} involves solving the following numerical issues: \begin{enumerate} \item At each iteration, the Lyapunov equation requires an efficient solver. \item An opportune stopping criterion is required for the stationary iterations. \end{enumerate} In the following subsections, we describe how to address these points.